Handyfff/Factorio-Mod-Updater/README.md

 To download new mods here's an easy method below.
 It works independently of the updater and supports old verions of Factorio.

 # Downloading New Mods
-Simply use this tool [factorio Mod Downloader](https://github.com/vaibhavvikas/factorio-mod-downloader)
+Simply use this tool [Factorio Mod Downloader](https://github.com/vaibhavvikas/factorio-mod-downloader)

 If it doesn't work then use the method below.